elastic/kibana/x-pack/plugins/security_solution/public/management/cypress/README.md

 taken into consideration until another solution is implemented:

 - Group the tests that are similar in different contexts.
-- For every context login only once, clean the state between tests if needed without re-loading the page.
+- For every context login only once, and clean the state between tests if needed without reloading the page.
 - All tests in a spec file must be order-independent.

-Remember that minimizing the number of times the web page is loaded, we minimize as well the execution time.
+Remember that by minimizing the number of times the web page is loaded, we minimize the execution time as well.

 ## Linting